Carbon emissions – more commonly known as greenhouse gases – are the leading contributors to the harmful effects our climate is experiencing.

 Meeting high energy demands requires high power density to remain competitive and affordably priced.

-Solar can be great for smaller uses such as individual homes or cars, but it struggles to compete against alternative energy sources based on its low power density (space to power output ratio).
+Solar can be great for smaller uses such as individual homes or as one of the gas alternatives for cars, but it struggles to compete against alternative energy sources based on its low power density (space to power output ratio).

 5. Requires Rare Materials